 Three individuals have been crowned ‘Knowledge Champions’ and one veterinary team the ‘Champion Practice’ in the 2019 RCVS Knowledge Awards, which this year recognise those who have implemented quality improvement (QI) in practice.

-Veterinary nurses made up half the winners, emphasising their importance to continually enhancing the quality of a practice.
+Veterinary nurses made up half the winners of the RCVS Knowledge Awards, emphasising their importance to continually enhancing the quality of a practice.

 Vets Now Macclesfield’s nursing team won the practice award for their work on improving general anaesthetic monitoring in an emergency setting.